mflowgen/mflowgen/mflowgen/components/README.md

   g.connect_by_name( power,        place        )
 ```

-I propose combining all these steps in a single place in the script, e.g. something like
+Easysteps combines all these steps in a single place in the script, e.g.
 ```
   # Adding default nodes AFTER:

   g.add_default_steps('''
     init  - cadence-innovus-init  -> power
     power - cadence-innovus-power -> place